Before

 within the Wakefield Manor".
 The whole Manor of Wakefield stretched

-over 30 English miles East-West.
+over 30 English miles east-west.
+William I granted

 to Ilbert De Laci (from Lassy, Calvados, Normandy) the nearby